Choens/install-scripts/system_astartes/gnome-install.md

 - Cockpit client: A client for Fedora cockpit.
 - DBeaver: The best SQL client
 - Emulsion: Store color palettes.
+  - Removed because it was  not kept up to date.
 - Gaphor: UML modeling
 - Insomnia: Test those APIs.
 - Obfuscate: Obfuscate screenshots, etc.
 - Palette: Don't forget your colors.
 - Pick: Color picker
+  - Removed because it was  not kept up to date.
 - Solanum: Tick tock
+  - Removed because it was  not kept up to date.

 ```bash
 # This one takes a couple of minutes . . . .